 Among the plenty of recordings Alfred brought to us, was an album with traditional chinese music.
 I unfortunately cannot remember now the exact recording but it was a string instrument like the Guqin or the Guzheng.
 As far as I can remember we were all very surprised listening to this music, which carried a mixure of constrasts.
 Some of us claimed feeling overwhelmed by its presense, for somebody felt abstract, for another one it was quite concrete, others spoke about having joyful emotions and others about the opposite.
 The discussion resulted in reflections on the qualities of neutrality of emotions in music or, how emotionally neutral music can create space for all possible emotions.

-The first experiments were with both bells and some mutes on the instrument, but after trying out different things for a couple of months it became clear that a) the sound must be kept as pure as possible, b) the instrument should stay as light as possible, so no use of the second bell or any mutes and c) the keys for the microtones and the back pipe (connection of the 2nd bell) are in charge of pitch and timbre modulation.
+The first experiments to immitate the timbres of shakuhachi with the m-d trumpe were with both bells placed on the instrument plus some different combinations of mutes, but after trying out different things for a couple of months it became clear that a) the sound must be kept as pure as possible, b) the instrument should stay as light as possible, so no use of the second bell or any mutes and c) the keys for the microtones and the back pipe (connection of the 2nd bell) are in charge of pitch and timbre modulation.
 These decisions proved to be quite important and they brought very soon progress in the study.

 2019 was a very fruitful year and it brought the releases of my solo works.
 Tsuru no sugomori was the only tonal piece I wanted to study and record next to the works with trumpet and electronics.
 On the 06.02.2019 I recorded it in the atelier of Christoph Schiller in Basel.
 Christoph made also the mixing and the mastering for the cd-single, which was released some months later.
 In between, on March I had the chance to perform the piece live in Athens and in Basel.

-The reasons for publishing my transcription were the following ones: It was the first registration in western stuff notation of this piece.
+The reasons for publishing my transcription were the following ones: It was the first registration in western stuff notation of this specific piece.
 So, making it available to other musicians and ethnomusicologists was important.
-Furthermore, from the point of view of a performer, it is quite challenging to achieve an interesting and beautiful interpretation of the piece with any other instrument than shakuhachi.
+Furthermore, I would like to share this work with any musician who would like to play it.
+From my point of view as a performer, it was very nice and challenging to get into this process.
 By trying seriously to immitate the shakuhachi and to perform this music, you will soon be confronted with your possibilities as well as with your limits.
 This process opens new horizons for the musician and it forces the discovery of new ways of expression, while it gives a nice opportunity to deepen the relationship with the instrument.
-The fact that I had a modified instrument, which helped me achieve specific timbres and tunings, doesn’t mean at all that I couldn’t arrive to another equally convincing result with a normal trumpet.
-So, in this sense, the piece might be inspiring for other musicians for the same reasons.
-The score was already here.
+(And when this thought comes to my mind I always remember Fred Frith, our discussions, many jams, etc…thank you Fred!)

 During my research I found several recordings of Tsuru no Sugomori – Renpoken from many other musicians.
-It is highly recommended for musicians interested in playing it to find the recordings suggested in the book and to look for even more.
-According to my experience I find necessary to share the following thoughts:
+It is highly recommended for musicians interested in playing the piece to find the recordings suggested in the book and to look for even more.

 This work is dedicated to Mitsuhashi Kifu.
 Listening and learning Tsuru no Sugomori from another musician would lead to another result.
 The book was printed in 100 numbered copies (0-99) of which Nr.
 0 arrived to Mitsuhashi Kifu as a token of appreciation for the inspiration and the influence of his music.
-His kind appreciation of my recording and of my book is the biggest honour I could receive about this work and I wish I could perform it once live for him.
-Several copies of the book have already arrived in several places across the world like Australia, Germany, Japan, Greece, USA, Denmark, France and Switzerland, including the Library of Texas A&M University (T.A.M.U.) which has one of the first copies of the edition.
+His kind appreciation of my recording and of my book is the biggest honour I could receive about this work and I wish I could fulfill his wish and perform it once live for him.

 * Quite offen the names of the pieces come with subtitles like “Renpoken, Fudaiji, Taizan, Kinko” etc. In the repertoire of shakuhachi there are plenty of different compositions with the same name as well as identical pieces with different names.
 The subtitle either describes the temple of the origin (Fudaiji, Myoanji, Renpoken etc), or it indicates a specific school (Kinko Ryu, Taizan Ha, Nezasa Ha, Dokyoku etc).